chramb/k0rdent-fluxcd-template/README.md

 ### Stage 4.
 Watch the rollout of k0rdent

 Currently only KCM k0rdent component is installed with this repo.
-When KCM controllers is installed, it starts to bootstrap all the required configuration, providers and components.
+When KCM controller is installed, it starts to bootstrap all the required configuration, providers and components.
 To monitor the KCM installation you can watch the `Management` type object.
 By default, it's called `kcm`.

 > Creation of the Management object can take some time